Our Accelerator Program is a 12-week program designed to help founders find their product-market fit and scale their ventures.

 The expectation is that one founder (or equivalent hours across founders) will be working full-time in the start-up.

-No, you retain full ownership of the company including any IP.
+No, you retain full ownership of the company including any intellectual property.

 Yes, you are still welcome to apply for our program.

 No, there is no cost to apply for the Accelerator Program.
-However, all participants are required to have a current Working with Children Check (WWCC) in order to be able to participate in the program as it's partly delivered on Swinburne’s Hawthorn campus.
-The cost of a WWCC is to be paid by the participant ($119.40 from 1 February 2021).
+However, all participants are required to have a current Working with Children Check (WWCC) to participate in the program as it's partly delivered on Swinburne’s Hawthorn campus.
+Learn more about Working with Children.

 Explore more of our programs